 - Robotics kits are becoming better packaged (even for young students) and incorporate apps to teach coding.

-- Ed-tech firms have seen the emergence of opportunities to create apps for preschool and kindergarten students.
+- EdTech firms have seen the emergence of opportunities to create apps for preschool and kindergarten students.

-- The mobile education texting for homework help/crowdsourcing market has expanded to include a handful of firms that have developed crowdsourcing apps/web platforms to allow students to answer each other’s questions or to engage quickly with a teacher/expert for help.
+- The mobile education texting-for-homework-help/crowdsourcing market has expanded to include a handful of firms that have developed crowdsourcing apps/web platforms to allow students to answer each other’s questions or to engage quickly with a teacher/expert for help.

-- Global Education Technology Summit & Expo– Beijing
+- Global Education Technology Summit & Expo– Beijing and Online